Nibble and Dine

 Tips and tricks

 • Because both rotisserie chicken and store-bought broth tend to be salty, and because the amount of sodium in these products can vary, the recipe only calls for a small amount of kosher salt to start.
-So, just make sure to taste the casserole base before adding it to the casserole dish and adjust the seasoning if needed.
+So, just make sure to taste the casserole base before adding it to the casserole dish, and adjust the seasoning if needed.

-• When you first remove it from the oven, the casserole base will seem like it's not very thick.
+• When you first remove it from the oven, the casserole will seem like it's not very thick.
 Don't worry, the casserole will thicken up significantly as it cools down.

 • For an even more indulgent casserole experience, sprinkle some shredded cheese overtop the casserole during the last 5 minutes in the oven!